 Frequently Asked Questions About the SAGE Test

 No. The SAGE test is a screening tool.
-It can’t diagnose Alzheimer’s or other forms of dementia, but can signal that further medical evaluation is needed.
+It can’t diagnose Alzheimer’s or other forms of dementia, but it can signal that further medical evaluation is needed.

 Because there are four versions of the test, it can be taken once a year without “practicing” the same questions.
 This makes it useful for ongoing monitoring.